Treewidth of Outer $k$-Planar Graphs: Upper bound on the treewidth of outer min- -planar graphs

 By rules 1, 2 and 3, $x$ is contained in all bags $B_w$ such that $w$ lies on $(x,y)$ for some edge $(x,y)$ of $G$.
-We claim that the vertices indexing these bags, together with the vertices indexing bags we put $x$ into by rule 4, form a connected subgraph of $T_S$.
-To see that, we show that for every vertex $w$ such that $x \in B_w$, $w$ is connected to $x$ by a walk in $T_S$ such that bags indexed by the vertices of this walk contain $x$.
+We claim that the vertices indexing these bags, together with the vertices indexing bags we placed $x$ into by rule 4, form a connected subgraph of $T_S$.
+To see that, we show that for every vertex $w$ with $x \in B_w$, $w$ is connected to $x$ by a walk in $T_S$ such that bags indexed by the vertices of this walk contain $x$.